 Winters are an amazing time at the Grand Canyons South rim, where the snow-covered scenes will just melt your heart.
 The majority of the roads are accessible for winter, however the moderate to high-intensity hiking trails won’t be accessible due to weather/slippery conditions.
 Expect showers in winter months.

-In short, South Rim of the Grand Canyon is open all year round.
+In short, the South Rim of the Grand Canyon is open all year round.

 Accessibility from major towns